Research Spotlight: Nutritional Support for Kidney Health

 Research Transparency

-This case was published in Frontiers in Pediatrics and credits Chris Ruiz with providing the dietary supplements that were part of the supportive care.
-Readers can review the full scientific report here: Frontiers in Pediatrics Study.
+This case is fully indexed in the NIH PubMed Central library (PMC8129002) and published in Frontiers in Pediatrics, providing broad scientific visibility and peer-reviewed credibility.
+Both sources credit Chris Ruiz with providing the dietary supplements that formed part of the supportive care.
+Readers can review the complete report through either source: